mhogomchungu/sirikali/index.md

 ## Download links for Microsoft Windows Operating System.

-There are two packages for Windows, the one with an installer is <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.9/SiriKali-1.3.9.setup.exe">here</a> and the one without out(portable version) is <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.9/SiriKali-1.3.9.exe.zip">here.</a>
+There are two packages for Windows Windows, the one with an installer is <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.9/SiriKali-1.3.9.setup.exe">here</a> and the one without an installer(portable version) is <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.9/SiriKali-1.3.9.exe.zip">here.</a>

 The installer is not signed and expect to get a warning from windows saying the installer is from an unknown publisher.
 We recommend using the installer version.